netlinux-github/virlab-scripts/README.md

 # virlab-scripts
-Useful scripts used when working with platform virtualization.
+Useful scripts used when working with KVM platform virtualization.